NeuralSyntaxLab/lab-handbook/Surgical Procedures/general_surgical_procedures.md

 * :bangbang: The skin is held with forceps and cut (with a scalpel or with scissors) from the back of the head and all the way to the beak.
 	- The back of the incision should not reach to the neck muscles - just to their edge.
 * :bangbang: Soft tissue is cleared at the front, revealing a grove in the bone right behind the beak.
+* *Note:* When the skull is exposed it is often very easy to see the 'Lambda' sinus that is used as a zero stereotactic coordinate.
+As the skull dries it is commonly harder to see Lambda.

 ### Stereotactic coordinates
+* **Zeroing the head angle:**
+	- A glass pipette is placed on the skull and held, by pressing a finger, in the skull grove right behind the beak.
+	- The head is turned until the pipette is parallel to the stereotax and the surgery table.
+	- This is referred to as the zero head angle.
+	- This is judged by eye.
+The surgeon observes from the side as the head is rotated.
+* **The Lambda point:**
+	- The top skull leaflet is removed above the Lambda sinus at the back of the skull.
+	- The bone struts between the two layers of the skull are carefully chipped away allow approach to Lambda.
+	- The head is brought to the desired angle w.r.t the zero angle.
+	- If hard to see, the illumination neck is brought to the side of the head.
+	- The stereotax, mounted with a pointing object is brought to the Lambda point at the bottom skull leaflet.
+	- This is the x,y zero of the stereotactic coordinates set.

 ### Craniotomy